-The cells or cups will be singled out by the other worker bees and the larvae fed Royal Jelly, a protein rich secretion from the glands of the worker bees.
+The cells or cups will be singled out by the other worker bees and the larvae fed Royal Jelly, a protein-rich secretion from the glands of the worker bees.
 This food will make them grow larger and give them the ability to live longer.
 Once the young queens hatch their destiny will unravel.
 Their first goal will be to search and destroy the other young potential queens.
 This battle might be waged between a few young queens and as the queen’s sting is not barbed they can sting as many times as they need to.
 They will use their battle cry!
-Through vibration they emit a piping and tooting noise to rally the other worker bees to their side.
+Through the vibration, they emit a piping and tooting noise to rally the other worker bees to their side.
 The successful vanquishing of the other young queens means the right to the throne of the hive.
-Victory ….. then the cycle starts again, one egg down, 5 million, nine hundred and ninety nine thousand to go…….
+Victory ….. then the cycle starts again, one egg down, 5 million, nine hundred and ninety-nine thousand to go…….

-For the Queen, her life is full of peril, and starts with others in her lineage wanting to harm her with their sting.
-Her royal jelly is to overcome those that wish her harm by becoming stronger in spirit, larger in life.
+For the Queen, her life is full of peril and starts with others in her lineage wanting to harm her with their sting.
+Her royal jelly is to overcome those that wish her harm by becoming stronger in spirit, and larger in life.
 She is the core of the hive, the continuation of her species.
 Once young in flight, light in step, she grows old gracefully, although her fragrance of influence might depreciate; she always remains in the state of servitude to her own, ready to pass on her wisdom to her next generation.

 It is these qualities that earn her the title of ‘queen’.......